Long-term capital growth doesn’t have to be risky, time-consuming or out of your reach

 How do I buy Global Masters Fund shares?

+Speak to your broker or utilise an online trading platform to acquire shares.
 We welcome enquiries from those interested in buying shares in the Global Masters Fund.
 You may ring us on 1800 352 474 or email us at: email@example.com.